PaddlePaddle/PaddleTS/README_en.md

 --------------------------------------------------------------------------------

-PaddleTS - PaddlePaddle-based Time Series Modeling in Python
+PaddleTS - PaddlePaddle-based Time Series Modeling in Python.

 PaddleTS is an easy to use Python library for deep time series modeling,
     focusing on the state-of-the-art deep neural network models based on